community-based programming

-Peer Health Exchange partners with high schools that share our belief that health education is fundamental to a young person’s success.
-As an organization committed to advancing health equity, Peer Health Exchange works with under-resourced high schools where the majority of students are living in poverty.
-These schools partner with Peer Health Exchange to supplement or provide their health education program.
+Peer Health Exchange partners with community organizations that share our belief that health education is fundamental to a young person’s success.
+As an organization committed to advancing health equity, Peer Health Exchange works in under-resourced areas with an acute need for health access and education resources.
+These organizations partner with Peer Health Exchange to build healthier communities, together, with young people.

 our history